Buying

 What should I be paying?

-While you weren’t looking, the Audi RS6 Avant got very expensive indeed.
-It’s a lot of car, sure, but £111,570 is a lot of money.
 And according to the Audi UK website you don’t even get the delightfully dished 22-inch lightweight wheels as standard.
-They’re a £2,200 option on the ‘base’ car, which gets matrix LED headlights and the sports exhaust as standard.
+They’re a £2,250 option on the ‘base’ car, which gets matrix LED headlights and the sports exhaust as standard.

 And top of the range?

-Going for the Vorsprung adds a lengthy glass sunroof, cleverer cross-linked hydraulic dampers without anti-roll bars which aid everyday comfort (less vital now the wheels are so much lighter) and the Tour and City Assist packs.
-Which basically means cleverer cruise control that’ll mostly take over driving while in stop-start traffic, though you still need to keep your hands on the steering wheel.
+Going for the Vorsprung adds a lengthy glass sunroof, clever cross-linked hydraulic dampers without anti-roll bars which aid everyday comfort (less vital now the wheels are so much lighter) and the Tour and City Assist packs.
+Which basically means clever cruise control that’ll mostly take over driving while in stop-start traffic, though you still need to keep your hands on the steering wheel.
 And when was the last time anyone actually used a self-parking aid in real life, really?

 What about fuelling it?